dschnelldavis/angular2-json-schema-form/README.md

 ### Changing or adding frameworks

-To change the active framework, either use the `framework` input of the `<json-schema-form>` tag, or load the `FrameworkLibraryService` and call `setFramework(yourCustomFramework)`, with either the name of an available framework (by default 'no-framework', 'bootstrap-3' or 'material-design'), or with your own custom framework object in the following format:
+To change the active framework, either use the `framework` input of the `<json-schema-form>` tag, or load the `FrameworkLibraryService` and call `setFramework(yourCustomFramework)`, with either the name of an available framework (by default 'material-design', 'bootstrap-3' or 'no-framework'), or with your own custom framework object in the following format:

 ```javascript
 import { YourFrameworkComponent } from './your-framework.component';